-The objective of the SB is to allow an investor to gain leveraged exposure to the movement in the value of the underlying FX pair (whether up or down), without actually needing to buy or sell the underlying FX pair.
+The objective of the SB is to allow an investor to gain leveraged exposure to the movement in the value of the underlying market (whether up or down), without actually needing to buy or sell the underlying market.
 The exposure is leveraged since the SB only requires a small proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of trading SBs.
-By way of example, if EUR/GBP is trading at 0.84950 / 0.84960 the mid-price of 0.84955 will be used for the purposes of calculating the initial investment amount.
-If an investor buys a SB of £5 per point with an initial margin amount of 0.5% and a mid-price of 0.84955, the initial investment will be £212.39 ($0.5 \times 5 \times 10,000 \times 0.84955$).
-The effect of leverage, in this case 200:1 (1 / 0.5%), means that for each 1 point change in the price of the underlying FX pair (to the fourth decimal place, here 0.84955) so the value of the SB changes by £5.
-For instance, if the investor is long and the market increases in value, a £5 profit will be made for every 1 point increase in that market.
-However if the investor is short, a £5 loss will be incurred for each point the market decreases in value.
+By way of example, if an investor buys a SB worth £1 per point with an initial margin amount of 0.5% and an underlying price of 7000, the initial investment will be £35 (0.5% x 7000 x 1).
+The effect of leverage, in this case 200:1 (1/0.5%) has resulted in a notional value of the contract of £7,000 (£35 x 200).
+This means that for each 1 point change in the price of the underlying so the value of the SB changes by £1.
+For instance, if the investor is long and the market increases in value, a £1 loss will be incurred for each point the market decreases in that market.
+However if the market decreases in value, a £1 loss will be incurred for each point the market decreases in value.
+Conversely, if an investor holds a short position, a profit is made in line with any decreases in that market, and a loss for any increases in the market.

-The spot SB does not have a pre-defined maturity date and is therefore open-ended; by contrast, a future SB has a pre-defined expiry date.
-There is no recommended holding period and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.
-Failure to deposit additional funds in order to meet the margin requirement as a result of negative price movement may result in the SB being auto-closed.
+The cash SB does not have a pre-defined maturity date and is therefore open-ended; by contrast, a future SB has a pre-define expiry date.
+As a result, there is no recommended holding period for either and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.

+Failure to deposit additional funds in order to meet the margin requirement as a result of a negative price movement may result in the SB being auto-closed.
 This will occur when losses exceed the initial margin amount.
-In the case of future SBs, investors will be given the option to roll their existing future SB contract into the next period - e.g., from a January expiry into a February expiry.
+In the case of future SBs, investors will be given the option to roll their future SB existing contract into the next period - e.g., from a January expiry into a February expiry.
 Rolling is at the discretion of the investor but failure to do so will result in the future SB being auto-closed at the expiry date.
 GAIN also retains the ability to unilaterally terminate any SB contract where it deems that the terms of the contract have been breached.